carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 In the above example, the `publishDir "results/merged_reads"`,  creates a symbolic link `->` to the output files specified by the process `merged_reads` to the directory path `results/merged_reads`.

+A symbolic link, often referred to as a symlink, is a type of file that serves as a reference or pointer to another file or directory, allowing multiple access paths to the same resource without duplicating its actual data

 ::::::::::::::::::::::::::::::::::::::::  callout

 ## publishDir